A Reality Check with John B. Bellinger III

 The current international order is based on international institutions and law.
 The United States of America played the major role in its creation and sustenance.
 Yet the U.S. has recently withdrawn from the Joint Comprehensive Plan of Action with Iran, the Paris Climate Change Agreement, UNESCO, the U.N.
 Human Rights Council, and the INF Treaty with Russia.
 The Trump Administration has also criticized the International Court of Justice and threatened to prosecute and freeze the assets of the judges and prosecutors of the International Criminal Court.
 Is it time to say goodbye to the current international order?
 Or will global governance and liberal institutionalism survive the superpower’s withdrawal?

-On the occasion of this Reality Check, John B. Bellinger III will reflect on the current U.S. approach to international law and institutions and share his thoughts and experience on how to bridge diverging political and legal perspectives to the benefit of cooperation and stability.
+John B. Bellinger III reflected on the current U.S. approach to international law and institutions and shared his thoughts and experience on how to bridge diverging political and legal perspectives to the benefit of cooperation and stability.

-This public discussion is the seventh event of Security and Law: A Reality Check, the new event series to address how international law matters in security affairs.
-The Reality Checks aim to critically assess if current norms fit contemporary and future security challenges, how international commitments can effectively be implemented, and how new international law can successfully be shaped.
-The series feature a new GCSP format: the audience attending the event is encouraged to steer the discussion by challenging the speakers and experts.
-Join the debate.
-Join the Reality Check.
+Security and Law: A Reality Check is the event series to address how international law matters in security affairs.
+It aims to critically assess if current norms fit contemporary and future security challenges, how international commitments can effectively be implemented, and how new international law can successfully be shaped.